-When you wish to have green and healthy lawn, you have to be prepared to take regular care of it at least half of the year.
-In this article you will find answers to when to fertilize lawn and to 6 other relevant questions about fertilizing.
+When you wish to have a green and healthy lawn, you have to be prepared to take regular care of it at least half of the year.
+In this article, you will find answers to when to fertilize the lawn and to 6 other relevant questions about fertilizing.

-Lawn needs Nitrogen for growing and staying green and healthy so it’s more resistant for diseases and pests.
+A lawn needs Nitrogen for growing and staying green and healthy so it’s more resistant for diseases and pests.
 Fertilizing will keep your lawn dense reducing the opportunities for weeds to grow.
 Lack of nutrients will turn your lawn yellow and sparse.
 Secondly, too frequently repeated fertilizing makes your lawn grow like crazy and it needs constant mowing.
-Secret is to fertilize it just enough to keep it green.
+The secret is to fertilize it just enough to keep it green.

 Does my lawn need it?

 First, you have to find out with soil test what nutrients your soil needs, or if in fact, it needs fertilizing at all.
 Don’t waste your money fertilizing it blindfolded just because your neighbor is doing it.

 Fertilizer coverage area is given on the product label by square feet.
 Measuring and calculating your lawn area is a must do before you head to buying fertilizer.

 How do I choose the right fertilizer?

 When you decide to go with commercial fertilizer, there’s going to be multiple brands and products available.
 Picking up the right one for you depends on many factors.

 It needs to have the right amount of nutrients for the grass to grow.
 The product label has a 3-digit fertilizer grade of the main nutrients N-P-K, for example, 29-0-5.
 Numbers will tell you how big percentage of the weight of the product has each nutrient.
 Alphabets stand for following;